openxrlab/xrprimer/docs/en/data_structure/camera.md

 # Camera

 This file introduces the supported camera and distortion models.
+It is defined in C++ and bound to Python for extended use.

 ## Pinhole

-A pinhole camera is a simple camera without a lens but with a tiny aperture(from [Wikipedia](https://en.wikipedia.org/wiki/Pinhole_camera)).
+A pinhole camera is a simple camera without a lens but with a tiny aperture (from [Wikipedia](https://en.wikipedia.org/wiki/Pinhole_camera)).

-##### Attributes
+#### Attributes

-Here are attributes of a PinholeCameraParameter below:
+Here are attributes of class `PinholeCameraParameter`:

 | Attribute name | Type     | Description                                                  |
 | -------------- | -------- | ------------------------------------------------------------ |